SoftUni-Internal/interactive-content/EN/02-Rest-ServicesAnd-AJAX/07-Homework.md

   X-Parse-REST-API-Key: uWY3EYOTwg6g29UvGcvINlJkw39nQWkT3NAItxET
   Content-Type: application/json
   ```
-  * Body: **A JSON document with the key-value pairs that represent your object's data.**
+  * Body: **A JSON document with the key-value pairs that represent the data of the object.**

 - **PUT**: